perdidor/Arduino-MDB-UART/README.md

 Command received from master PC (VMC) via serial port (RXD1 on AtMega1284), then sent to MDB serial port (TXD0) with 9-bit format.
 Answers from peripheral devices received via RXD0 converted to string representation of hex bytes sent to Master PC (TXD1).
 First byte of answer sent to VMC is the address of peripheral device so VMC "knows" which device responds.
+You can use any other Atmega PLC with this code, having 2 hardware UARTs on board.
+AtMEGA1284P-PU recommended for beginners as it has DIP (through-hole) design, which is more friendly for assembling and soldering.

 AGAIN:
 Master PC writes command as bytes, including CHK byte (see MDB datasheet included), but receives answers as text with EOL.
 It's important.